Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Laminations with prescribed subsurface coefficients

 \section{Laminations with prescribed subsurface coefficients}

-Our purpose in this section is to construct pair of partial markings or laminations with a given list of subsurface coefficients.
-More precisely, given a sequence of integers $\{ e_{i} \}_{i}$ we will construct a pair of laminations/markings $(\mu_{I},\mu_{T})$ such that there is a list of large subsurfaces $\{Z_{i}\}_{i}$ with $d_{Z_{i}}(\mu_{I},\mu_{T})\asymp_{K_{1},C_{1}}|e_{i}|$ where $K_{1},C_{1}$ depend on certain initial choices.
-Furthermore, there are constants $\textbf{m}$ and $\textbf{m}'$ depending on the initial choices such the subsurface coefficient of any subsurface which is not in the list of $Z_{i}$'s is bounded above by $\textbf{m}$, and all annular subsurface coefficients are bounded above by $\textbf{m}'$.
-This is a kind of symbolic coding for laminations using subsurface coefficients.
-Here we restrict the set of subsurface with a big subsurface coefficient.
-This can be thought of as continued fraction expansions with a specific pattern of decimal numbers.
-We will use these constructions in $\S$\ref{sec : examples} to provide examples of WP geodesics with certain behavior in the moduli space.
+Our purpose in this section is to construct pairs of partial markings or laminations on a surface $S$ with a given list of subsurface coefficients.
+More precisely, given a sequence of integers $\{ e_{i} \}_{i}$ we will construct a pair of laminations or markings $(\mu_{I},\mu_{T})$ such that there is a list of large subsurfaces $\{Z_{i}\}_{i}$ with

+where the constants $K_{1}$ and $C_{1}$ depend on certain initial choices.
+Moreover there are constants ${\bf m}$ and ${\bf m}'$ depending on the initial choices such that the subsurface coefficient of any proper non-annular subsurface of $S$ which is not in the list of subsurfaces $Z_{i}$ is bounded by ${\bf m}$, and all annular subsurface coefficients are bounded by ${\bf m}'$.
+This is a kind of symbolic coding for laminations using subsurface coefficients which can be thought of as continued fraction expansions with a specific pattern of coefficients.
+We will use these constructions in $\S$\ref{sec : examples} to construct examples of WP geodesics with certain behavior in the moduli space.

 The construction uses compositions of powers of (partial) pseudo-Anosov maps.
-A \textit{partial pseudo-Anosov} map $f$ is a reducible element of mapping class group which preserves the isotopy class of a collection of curves $\{\delta_{j}\}_{j}$ on the surface $S$ and does not rearrange connected components of $S\backslash \{\delta_{j}\}_{j}$.
-Moreover, the restriction of $f$ to each of the connected components of $S\backslash\{\delta_{j}\}_{j}$ is a pseudo-Anosov maps.
-We say that this partial pseudo-Anosov map is supported on $S\backslash \sigma$.
+A {\it partial pseudo-Anosov map} $f$ on a surface $S$ is a reducible element of $\Mod(S)$ which preserves the isotopy class of curves consisting a multi-curve $\sigma$ on $S$ and does not rearrange the connected components of $S\backslash\sigma$.
+Moreover, the restriction of $f$ to each of the connected components of $S\backslash\sigma$ is a pseudo-Anosov maps.
+We say that the partial pseudo-Anosov map $f$ is supported on $S\backslash \sigma$.

-We start by some background about the action of (partial) pseudo-Anosov maps on the curve complex of a surface and its subsurfaces also the space of projective measured laminations.
+We start with some background about the action of (partial) pseudo-Anosov maps on the curve complex of a surface and its subsurfaces also the space of projective measured laminations.

-The following proposition is a straightforward consequence of Proposition 4.6 in \cite{mm1}.
+The following proposition is a straightforward consequence of \cite[Proposition 4.6]{mm1}.